Doaa teaches and supervises undergraduate and postgraduate students, as well as undertakes research across a range of subject areas and specialisms.

 - Innovation, Change and Organisation

-In my research, I focus on resilience and entrepreneurship in politically unstable contexts such as Afghanistan and Palestine.
-In particular, I aim to investigate how the intersection of context, gender, family relations and religion inform entrepreneurial behaviour and resilience of entrepreneurs.
+Doaa’s research interest includes resilience and entrepreneurship in politically unstable contexts including Afghanistan, Iraq and Palestine.
+In particular, she is interested in investigating how the intersection of context, gender, family relations and religion inform entrepreneurial behaviour and resilience of entrepreneurs.
 She is also interested in exploring the experiences of refugee entrepreneurs in the Middle East and Europe.

 Althalathini D, Al-Dajani H, Apostolopou N, 'The Impact of Islamic Feminism in Empowering Women’s Entrepreneurship in Conflict Zones: Evidence from Afghanistan, Iraq and Palestine'